grumdrig/slog/NOTES.md

 ### Spells

-	* fireball: kill a monster sans damage
-	* Heal Yeah: heal, just like it says
-	* haste: walk faster
-	* buff: make stronger or whatever temporarily
-	* invisibility: it's just cool
-	* luck: increase drops for a while

-Spells should maybe be crazy, like turn gold into HP.
-Hard to think of crazy stuff within this universe

-Maybe have spells use a tech ladder, so you gotta learn A and B to be able to learn C, which replaces them.

-Also, maybe an equipment slot for a scroll.
+Maybe an equipment slot for a scroll.
 You can either read the scroll (cast(equip_scroll)) or study it to learn the spell.
 Spells might be available in some places or something.
 Exchange a treasure with some guy?
 Stick NPC's in each tile?